nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

      - tomal [to.mal] "great pool, lake" (tor-mal → tomal, liquid deletion)
 3. Speed Augmentative (tor- -sim)
-   - Circumfix combining the argumentative tor- with the translative -sim to mean a swift change in speed
+   - Circumfix combining the argumentative tor- with the translative -sim to mean a swift change in speed of the action

 ### Number Marking